Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-\textbf{Contextual embedding similarity} is grounded in the cosine similarity between the contextual embeddings of the text under consideration and its corresponding label.
-The models employed are exclusively encoder-only, comprising 11 models subjected to evaluation.
-The final contextual or sentence embedding is determined using three distinct pooling strategies: the CLS-token embedding, average pooling of the token-level embedding, and maximum pooling of the token-level embedding.
-In addition, prompt-engineering is implemented for the label.
-The specific details of the proposed prompts can be found in \Cref{app:prompts}.
+\textbf{Contextual embedding similarity} is grounded in the cosine similarity between the contextual embeddings of the sample text and the classes.
+The contextual or sentence embedding is determined by three distinct pooling strategies: CLS-token embedding, average token-level embedding pooling, and maximum token-level embedding pooling.

-In cases where the input tokens exceed the maximum input size defined by the model, the samples are split into smaller parts, processing each individually.
-The embedding of the sample varies depending on the pooling strategy implemented, as described below.
-In particular, the models used in this approach have a maximum input token size of 512 tokens.
+For this approach, encoder-only models are employed, with a total of $11$ models evaluated.
+These models have a maximum input token size of $512$ tokens.
+Therefore, the samples' token vectors that exceed this limit are processed with the non-overlapping sliding window method.
+The fragments are aggregated according to the pooling strategy, as follows.

-\begin{itemize} \item \textit{CLS pooling:} The contextual embeddings of the constituent parts of a sample are obtained by CLS pooling.
-The contextual embedding of the sample is calculated as the element-wise average among the contextual embeddings of the constituent parts.
+\begin{itemize} \item \textit{CLS pooling:} The contextual embedding of each fragment from a sample is computed as its CLS-token output embedding.
+These embeddings are then aggregated using the element-wise average to obtain the contextual embedding representing the sample.

-\item \textit{Maximum pooling:} The contextual embedding of each sample is determined as the element-wise maximum of the output token-level embeddings of the constituent parts.
+\item \textit{Maximum pooling:} The contextual embedding of each fragment from a sample is computed by applying element-wise maximum at token level over the output embeddings.
+These embeddings are then aggregated using again the element-wise maximum to obtain the contextual embedding representing the sample.

-\item \textit{Average pooling:} The average operator considers the number of non-padding tokens of the parts into which a sample's text is segmented.
-Thus, the contextual embedding of each sample is calculated as the element-wise weighted average among the token-level embeddings of its constitutive parts. \end{itemize}

-\textbf{Natural language inference} for text classification involves representing the text to be classified as a premise and the labels as hypotheses.
-Subsequently, a multi-classification task with three classes -entailment, neutral, and contradiction- is performed.
-Conceptually, this approach can be thought of as having $n$ classifiers, where $n$ corresponds to the number of labels or classes.
-The models employed are encoder-only (cross-encoders) or encoder-decoder architectures.

-How the output is processed varies depending on whether the dataset is multi-label or multi-class.
-The entailment and contradiction outputs are transformed into binary probabilities in the multi-label scenario.
-This transformation effectively translates the problem into $n$ binary text classifiers, each classifier for one of the labels.
-In contrast, in the multi-class scenario, only the entailment logits are used to predict the class associated with a sample.
-When the length of the input tokens exceeds the maximum input size defined by the model, the scores of these samples are calculated by aggregating the scores obtained from their constituent parts.
-Aggregation measures that can be considered include maximum, average, or median.

-Furthermore, like the previous approach, the influence of prompts is considered during the model evaluation.
-The prompts used in this context are identical to those employed in the contextual embedding similarity approach, and their details can be found in \Cref{app:prompts}.